EvanDElia/Grabbber/README.md

 # Download and Install
 Download the entire Github repository.
 Once the .zip file is downloaded you can go into your admin panel of your wordpress website and go to Plugins -> Add New -> Upload.
 Browse for the .zip file you just downloaded and click install.
 Done!
 Now simply activate the plugin to start adding content to your website!

+# Error Fixes
+If word press is giving you any kind of fatal error when creating or deleting a post, simply add require_once('pluggable.php'); to the top of capabilities.php in wp-includes folder

 # Contact
 If you have any questions or concerns about the plugin, email me at deliaevan1@gmail.com